Science Theme

 APPLICATION DEADLINES & ACCEPTANCE: Applications for this workshop will be evaluated until the workshop is full, up until one week before the event (June 2).
 Participants will be notified by email of acceptance within two weeks (usually one) of submitting the application starting April 24.

 REGISTRATION: This workshop is supported financially by the Project ESPRESSO node of NASA’s Solar System Exploration Research Virtual Institute (SSERVI).
 The $50 registration fee ($20 for students) will go towards art supplies and other mundane costs.
 Since we accept people on a rolling basis, we are able to hold your spot temporarily for one week after sending your acceptance email.
 You may officially claim your spot in the workshop by paying your registration fee.
 For bureaucracy reasons, it’s simplest and cheapest for all parties to collect the money to a personal account.
-You may pay your fee via Paypal or Zelle (both using jmolaro (at) gmail.com).
+You may pay your fee via Paypal or Zelle (both using jmolaro (at) gmail.com) or Venmo (@Jamie-Molaro).
 I will send you a receipt once received.
 If you need to arrange a different method, just get in touch.
 After one week, any unpaid spots may be offered to new applicants.
+Do not send a registration fee until you receive an acceptance email.

-COVID-19 VACCINATION: This event will be held in person following all local and venue COVID-19 mandates.
-If infection rates stay reasonably low during the time of the workshop, masks will remain optional since we will be a relatively small group.
+COVID-19: This event will be held in person following all local and venue COVID-19 mandates.
+If infection rates are reasonably low during the time of the workshop, masks will remain optional since we will be a relatively small group.
 I will bring a large air filter for the main room to provide a little bit of added protection.
-However, masks could become required if rates significantly increase.
+However, masks could become required if transmission rates are high around that time.
 With any event, this is a challenging choice to make.
-If you are concerned about this at the workshop, please feel free to reach out to me.
+Please feel free to reach out to me with any concerns.

 PARKING: The Livery doesn’t have dedicated parking, but there are a few lots and garages very close by.
 See map!
 The surface lots ($10/day) aren’t huge, so if they look full just head for a garage ($12/day).
 I don’t recommend street parking for participants, but it’s an option for speakers only coming for a short time.